yannbolliger/processwire-boilerplate/README.md

 helpful during development or troubleshooting.
 When in the admin, it also enables reporting of extra information in the footer.
 Debug mode is not intended for live or production sites, as the information reported could be a problem for security.
-So be sure not to leave debug mode on for any live/production sites.
-However, we think you'll find it very handy during development or when resolving issues.

 1. Edit this file: `/site/config.php`
 2. Find this line: `$config->debug = false;`